-TL;DR: Register at your municipality (Gemeinde) within 14 days of arrival — this unlocks everything else.
-Choose health insurance within 90 days (coverage is retroactive to your registration date).
-Open a bank account before your first salary.
-Add liability insurance and a Pillar 3a account by the end of month one to stay protected and cut your tax bill from day one.
+TL;DR: Register at your municipality (Gemeinde) within 14 days of arrival — this triggers your health insurance deadline and unlocks your bank account.
+Choose health insurance within 90 days (premiums are retroactive to your registration date, so delaying costs money).
+Open a Swiss bank account before your first salary lands.
+Open a Pillar 3a account before year-end to cut your tax bill by CHF 1,800–2,550.
+Add liability insurance by week two.
+The full week-by-week checklist and a first-month budget breakdown are below.

 Why Your First 30 Days in Switzerland Set the Tone